GabeStah/Airbrake.io/Pitches/Languages/Kotlin/KotlinVsJava/text.md

-# Kotlin: The Better Form of Java
+# Kotlin: A Better Way to Java

 If you haven't been keeping up with new developments in the world of, well, Java development, then you may have overlooked the ground-breaking release of the Kotlin language version 1.0 in early 2016.
 Kotlin rethinks many of the syntaxes, shortcomings, and limitations of Java and pushes the boundaries for Java and Android application development.